-- A minimum of a B (80%) is required to pass all courses with a NUR prefix. - No more than two different NUR core courses may be repeated. - If a student fails a third course with an NUR prefix, the student will be dismissed from the program. - In extenuating circumstances, a student who fails a third NUR-prefixed course may submit an appeal. - o This appeal must be submitted before the start of the subsequent term and must include a thorough explanation, with supporting documentation when applicable, of what caused the academic deficiencies and what remedies have been put into place to address the deficiencies. - o Appeals may be approved for one retake if the Director of Education determines that there is significant probability of student success in the following quarter. - o If the appeal is granted and the student fails the course, the student will be dismissed from the program. - A single course with a NUR prefix may be repeated only one time. - If a student fails a course with a NUR prefix a second time, that course cannot be repeated a third time, and the student will be dismissed from the program
+- \bullet A minimum of a B (80%) is required to pass all courses with a NUR prefix. - No more than two different NUR core courses may be repeated. - If a student fails a third course with an NUR prefix, the student will be dismissed from the program. - In extenuating circumstances, a student who fails a third NUR-prefixed course may submit an appeal. - o This appeal must be submitted before the start of the subsequent term and must include a thorough explanation, with supporting documentation when applicable, of what caused the academic deficiencies and what remedies have been put into place to address the deficiencies. - o Appeals may be approved for one retake if the Director of Education determines that there is significant probability of student success in the following quarter. - o If the appeal is granted and the student fails the course, the student will be dismissed from the program. - A single course with a NUR prefix may be repeated only one time. - If a student fails a third course with an NUR prefix or fails the same NUR course twice, excluding NUR 280, the student will be dismissed from the program

-- In extenuating circumstances, a student who fails the same NUR-prefixed course twice may submit an appeal. - o This appeal must be submitted before the start of the subsequent term and must include a thorough explanation, with supporting documentation when applicable, of what caused the academic deficiencies and what remedies have been put into place to address the deficiencies. - o Appeals may be approved for one retake if the Director of Education determines that there is significant probability of student success in the following quarter. - o If the appeal is granted and the student fails the course again, the student will be dismissed from the program. - Only one course failure appeal may be granted during the student's enrollment. - A student who is dismissed from the program for either of the two reasons listed directly above may appeal for reentry after one year.
+- In instances that are approved in advance by the Director of Education, NUR280 Seminar for Beginning Nursing Practice may be attempted a third time. - In extenuating circumstances, a student who fails the same NUR-prefixed course twice may submit an appeal. - o This appeal must be submitted before the start of the subsequent term and must include a thorough explanation, with supporting documentation when applicable, of what caused the academic deficiencies and what remedies have been put into place to address the deficiencies. - o Appeals may be approved for one retake if the Director of Education determines that there is significant probability of student success in the following quarter. - o If the appeal is granted and the student fails the course again, the student will be dismissed from the program. - Only one course failure appeal may be granted during the student's enrollment. - A student who is dismissed from the program for either of the two reasons listed directly above may appeal for reentry after one year.